 You are here:

-Only such conditions may be imposed under the law of assemblies that are necessary restrictions on the freedom of assembly
+Conditions imposed under the law of assemblies must be restricted to necessary interferences with freedom of assembly

 Press Release No. 70/2014 of 06 August 2014